Flexible systems help drive down production costs.

 Robotic screwdriving differs from more traditional applications, such as fixed or handheld screwdriving.
-"Traditional screwdriving is based on fixed locations, tooled components and virtually no flexibility," explains Phil Baratti, manager of applications engineering at Epson Robots (Carson, CA).
+"Traditional screwdriving is based on fixed locations, tooled components and virtually no flexibility," explains Phil Baratti, manager of applications engineering at Epson Robots.
 "If you're doing ganged screwdriving, with a multispindle system, you need to be more aware of product repeatability for manufacturing and placement.

 "If you have an assembler doing the screwdriving, your biggest concern will be the physical challenges of ergonomics," warns Baratti.
 Indeed, the total cost of one ergonomic injury can easily approach the cost of a robot.